jwe91/ArduinoUsingRaspi/README.md

 can be used to install the required packages.
 There is a detailed description of all the commands and options in the [Arduino Project](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) on GitHub.
 Here, only the necessary commands for compiling and uploading your _arduino sketch_ are provided.

 Before you can flash your Arduino, you have to find out its serial port on the Raspberry Pi. `ls /dev/tty*` lists all serial ports of the Raspberry Pi.
 Usually, the Arduino takes the port `/dev/ttyACM0`, `/dev/ttyUSB0` or similar.
 If you are not shure, you can either try out the potential ports or compare the list with and without the Arduino connected.
+### Actions
+* `--verify` Build the sketch.
+* `--upload` Build and upload the sketch.
+* `--get-pref [preference]` Prints the value of the given preference to the standard output stream.
+When the value does not exist, nothing is printed and the exit status is set (see EXIT STATUS below).
+If no preference is given as parameter, it prints all preferences.
+* `--install-boards package name:platform architecture[:version]` Fetches available board support (platform) list and install the specified one, along with its related tools.
+If version is omitted, the latest is installed.
+If a platform with the same version is already installed, nothing is installed and program exits with exit code 1.
+If a platform with a different version is already installed, it’s replaced.
+* `--install-library library name[:version]` Fetches available libraries list and install the specified one.
+If version is omitted, the latest is installed.
+If a library with the same version is already installed, nothing is installed and program exits with exit code 1.
+If a library with a different version is already installed, it’s replaced.
+Multiple libraries can be specified, separated by a comma.
+* `--version` Print the version information and exit.
+### Options